Looking for the perfect diamond bracelet online?

 - Product selection is narrower compared to James Allen

 If you’re looking for the best diamond bracelets with ideal cut diamonds, then look no further than Whiteflash.
-While their product offering may not be as extensive as that of Blue Nile or James Allen, their bracelets come in a greater variety of designs to suit your tastes.
+While their product offering may not be as extensive as that of Blue Nile or James Allen, their diamond bracelets and tennis bracelets come in a greater variety of designs to suit your tastes.

-When it comes to diamond bracelets, Whiteflash has got you covered.
-Their products include diamond tennis bracelets, delicate chain bracelets, multi-strand bracelets, charm bracelets and oversized bracelets.
+When it comes to diamond bracelets and tennis bracelets, Whiteflash has got you covered.
+Their products include some of the best tennis bracelets, delicate chain bracelets, multi-strand bracelets, charm bracelets and oversized bracelets.
 In addition to diamond only bracelets, you’ll also find designs that feature other gemstones such as turquoise and sapphire, which are available in yellow, white and rose gold and sterling silver.

-While Whiteflash isn’t the most budget-friendly jeweler, you can still get a beautiful diamond bracelet for under $1,000 if you’re willing to make compromises.
+While Whiteflash isn’t the most budget-friendly jeweler, you can still get a great diamond bracelet or a tennis bracelet for under $1,000 if you’re willing to make compromises.
 For example, Whiteflash offers you the opportunity to keep costs low with their diamond and gemstone designs, such as this diamond and sapphire bracelet at $895.
-If your budget allows you to go higher than that, then you’ll love this Whiteflash by the Yard bracelet at $1,195 or this 3-prong diamond tennis bracelet at $3,475.
+If your budget allows you to go higher than that, then you’ll love this Whiteflash by the Yard bracelet at $1,195 or a tennis bracelet such as this 3-prong diamond tennis bracelet at $3,475.